Schroder scores 27 off bench, Thunder dominate Jazz 104-90 - WHIZ News

-SALT LAKE CITY (AP) — Dennis Schroder scored 27 points off the bench and the Oklahoma City Thunder beat the Utah Jazz 104-90 on Monday night.
+Schroder’s 27 points paced a Thunder second unit that outscored the Jazz reserves 45-23 in bench points.
+Schroder also made plenty of noise on the defensive end, pressuring multiple players into low-percentage shots and creating a turnover-friendly environment for a Utah team prone to making turnovers in bunches.

+“I just try to impact the game when I get in,” said Schroder, who set his career-high of 41 points in a game against the Jazz last season.
+“Try to make the right plays offensively and defensively.
+It’s just energy coming in and playing with pace.”

-Shai Gilgeous-Alexander scored 20 points and Chris Paul added 16 points and seven assists for the Thunder.
+Shai Gilgeous-Alexander scored 20 points and Chris Paul added 16 points and seven assists for Oklahoma City.
 Steven Adams chipped in with 11 points and 13 rebounds.

-Oklahoma City got a big lift from its bench and outscored the Utah reserves 45-23.
-The Thunder shot 47% from the field.
+The Thunder shot 47% from the field after getting a big lift from the bench.
+It marked the 19th time in 23 games Oklahoma City has outscored its opponent in bench points.
+Schroder has led the bench in scoring in 19 of those contests.

+“It’s probably not talked enough about how selfless Dennis is,” Paul said.
+“Dennis a starter in this league on just about any other team.
+He’s a star in his role and that’s why our bench is so good.”

 Utah and Oklahoma City traded big runs in the first half.